Our Lady of the Philippines Trappist Monastery

-The Our Lady of the Philippines Monastery is a Catholic Trappist monastery on Jordan, Guimaras, Philippines and is the only Trappist monastery in the country.
-It was founded in 1972 and at present, there are 35 monks living in the monastery.
+The Our Lady of the Philippines Abbey is a Catholic Trappist Abbey on Jordan, Guimaras, Philippines and is the one of the only two Trappist monasteries in the country.
+It was founded in 31 August 1972 by members of the US Region of Trappists.
+It became a priory on 20 May 1982 and was raised into abbey in 29 October 1990.
 They produce a number of products, selling under the brand Trappist Monastic Products, including pineapple and mango jams, which can be found in local stores and at their shop.
 The monastery is also available for retreats.
 It is a popular stop for tourists visiting Guimaras.